 Then click on any inactive theme.
 You can see a Delete option at the bottom of the right side.
 Click on the Delete button to delete the theme.

 9. Disable Object and Database Cache in W3 Total Cache

 W3 Total Cache is a great plugin to speed up your WordPress site.

-However, if not set up properly, it can slow down your website.
+However, it can slow down your website if not set up correctly.

-If you are using W3 total cache plugin, we recommend to Disable Object and Database Caching.
+If you are using the W3 total cache plugin, we recommend Disable Object and Database Caching.

-Go to “Performance > General Settings” and disable both Database Cache and Object Cache.
+Go to “Performance > General Settings” and disable Database Cache and Object Cache.